renuo/i18n-docs/README.md

     client_id: "YOUR_ID_GOES_HERE"
     client_secret: "YOUR_SECRET_GOES_HERE"

-options:
 default_locale: 'en'            # The main locale, does only count for export
 locales: ['en','fr','de']       # Subset of locales to play with
 google_drive_credentials: {}    # Google Drive credentials (see `i18n-docs.yml`)
 files: {key => value}           # Files to use (see `i18n-docs.yml`)
 files_only: ['activities.yml']  # Subset of filename to use
 cleanup: false                  # Remove temporary files
 tmp_dir: 'tmp'                  # Temporary upload/download directory, default: './tmp/i18n-docs/'
 locales_dir: 'i18n'             # Final locales directory, default './_i18n' or './locales'
 single_locale_file: true        # Deal only with one file per locale (no locale subdirectories)
 include_locale_key: true        # Include the locale as a key at the root of the locale file
 force_fallback: true            # Force all translations to have a value, default: false
                                 # Fallback chain 1.locale, 2.default locale, 3.humanized key

 # Future work
 logger_level: 0                 # Verbose?
 format: 'yml'                   # .yml or .json ? default: .yml
 ```

 ### 2.1 Files